j1m1l0k0/BlazeEmulatorBF4/README.md

 command for installing libs.

 Download Python -> https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi

-python -m pip install twisted
-python -m pip install pyopenssl python -m pip install pysqlite3 python -m pip service_identity
+python -m pip install twisted pyopenssl pysqlite3 service_identity

 the database file should be changed in the Init.py file for your preference